Study in London

 How to apply

-*You can study abroad at King's as an exchange student only if an exchange agreement is in place between your home university and King's and if your home university chooses to nominate you as part of their exchange quota.
+As an exchange student: You can study abroad at King's as an exchange student only if an exchange agreement is in place between your home university and King's, including Erasmus+.
+Your home university needs to nominate you as part of their exchange quota.
+Please contact your International office to check their nomination procedure.

 Student apply through King's Apply.